Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 ### Sending messages outside message handlers

-A common use of `IBus` is to invoke bus operations outside of the pipeline (e.g. in handlers, sagas and pipeline extensions), such as sending a message from an ASP.NET request or from a client application.
-Instead of an `IBus` the `IMessageSession` offers all available messaging operations outside the message processing pipeline.
+A common use of `IBus` is to invoke bus operations outside of the pipeline (e.g. in handlers, sagas and pipeline extensions), such as sending a message from an ASP.NET request or a client application.
+Instead of an `IBus,` the `IMessageSession` offers all available messaging operations outside the message processing pipeline.
 For example:

 snippet: 5to6-endpoint-send-messages-outside-handlers

-In this example a message is being sent during startup of an Endpoint.
+In this example, a message is being sent during startup of an Endpoint.
 Hence the `IMessageSession` is available via the `IEndpointInstance` class from `Endpoint.Start`.
 Note that implicitly converting from `IEndpointInstance` to `IMessageSession` is optional but it is preferred as `IMessageSession` offers a more concise API for messaging interactions.

 For other scenarios (i.e. not at startup) that need access to `IMessageSession` there are two ways to achieve this: